On this page:

 We have separate information about how motoring offences and motoring convictions are treated under the Rehabilitation of Offenders Act.

 Knowing what information an insurance company or an employer is allowed to access and what is likely to be disclosed will ensure that:-

-- You do not provide more information than third parties are able to have and risk being unfairly ‘discriminated’ against or
+- You do not provide more information than third parties are entitled to and risk being unfairly discriminated against or

 - You do not fail to disclose something which you are legally required to disclose which may result in the loss of a job, a job offer being revoked or insurance policies becoming invalid.

 On the 8th June 2015, the DVLA scrapped the paper counterparts for driving licences and issued photo card licences only.